US ambassador Paul W. Jones meets Deputy Chairman Senate

 While meeting the US Ambassador Paul W. Jones over a luncheon meeting, Deputy Chairman Senate discussed matters of mutual concern and importance for both the countries, a press release said on Thursday.

+Matters pertaining to regional as well as the global situation came under discussion.
+Senator Saleem Mandviwalla hoped that the historic relationship between the two countries would keep growing with close collaboration in diverse areas and fields.

-US ambassador Paul W. Jones meets Deputy Chairman Senate
+Later US Ambassador, Paul W. Jones visited the Gali-e-Dastoor and Senate Museum.